Request for Grant Proposals.

 Diversity, Freedom and Democracy Guidelines

-The Bureau will acknowledge receipt of all and will review them for technical eligibility.
+The Bureau will acknowledge receipt of all proposals and will review them for technical eligibility.
 Proposals will be deemed ineligible if they do not fully adhere to the guidelines stated herein and in the Solicitation Package.
-All eligible proposals will be reviewed by the program office, as well as other Bureau officers, where appropriate.
-Eligible proposals will be forwarded to panels of Department of State officers for advisory review.
-Proposals may also be reviewed by the Office of the Legal Adviser or by other Bureau elements.
-Final funding decisions are at the discretion of the Department of State's Acting Assistant Secretary for Educational and Cultural Affairs.
+All eligible proposals will be reviewed by the program office, as well as the State Department's Coordinator's Office and Public Diplomacy section at the U.S. embassy overseas, where appropriate.
+Eligible proposals will be forwarded to panels of Bureau officers for advisory review.
+Proposals may also be reviewed by the Office of the Legal Adviser or by other Department elements.
+Final funding decisions are at the discretion of the Department of State's Assistant Secretary for Educational and Cultural Affairs.
 Final technical authority for assistance awards (grants or cooperative agreements) resides with the Bureau's Grants Officer.

 Technically eligible applications will be competitively reviewed according to the criteria stated below.
 These criteria are not rank ordered and all carry equal weight in the proposal evaluation:

-Detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity.
+2. Program planning: Detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity.
 Agenda and plan should adhere to the program overview and guidelines described above.
-Refer to POGI regarding elements that should be included in a calendar of activities/timetable.

-Objectives should be measurable, tangible and flexible.
+3. Ability to achieve program objectives: Objectives should be reasonable, feasible, and flexible.
 Proposals should clearly demonstrate how the organization will meet the program's objectives and plan.

-Proposals should demonstrate substantive support of the Bureau's policy on diversity.
-Achievable and relevant features should be cited in both program administration (selection of staff and speakers, program venue, host families) and program content Start Printed Page 44427(curriculum, orientation and wrap-up sessions, program meetings, and resource materials).
+5. Support of Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
+Achievable and relevant features should be cited in both program administration (selection of participants, host families, schools, program venue and program evaluation) and program content (orientation and wrap-up sessions, program meetings, resource materials and follow-up activities).
+Start Printed Page 50706

-Proposals should demonstrate an institutional record of successful language/culture programs, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants as determined by Bureau Grant Staff.
+7. Organizations's Record/Ability: Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting and J-1 Visa requirements for past Bureau grants as determined by Bureau Grant Staff.
 The Bureau will consider the past performance of prior recipients and the demonstrated potential of new applicants.

-Proposals should include a plan to evaluate the program's success, both as the activities unfold and at the end of the program.
-A draft survey questionnaire, tests, or other techniques plus description of a methodology to use to link outcomes to original project objectives is recommended.
-Successful applicant will be expected to submit a final report after project is concluded.
+8. Project Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
+Submission of a sample FLEX-specific draft survey questionnaire or other technique plus description of a methodology to use to link outcomes to original project objectives are highly recommended.
+Successful applicants will be expected to submit quarterly reports, which should be included as an inherent component of the work plan.

 Overall grant making authority for this program is contained in the Mutual Educational and Cultural Exchange Act of 1961, Public Law 87-256, as amended, also known as the Fulbright-Hays Act.
-The purpose of the Act is “to enable the Government of the United States to increase mutual understanding between the people of the United States and the people of other countries * * *; to strengthen the ties which unite us with other nations by demonstrating the educational and cultural interests, developments, and achievements of the people of the United States and other nations * * * and thus to assist in the development of friendly, sympathetic and peaceful relations between the United States and the other countries of the world.”
-The funding authority for the program above is provided through legislation appropriating funds annually for Department of State's exchange programs.
+The purpose of the Act is “to enable the Government of the United States to increase mutual understanding between the people of the United States and the people of other countries* * *; to strengthen the ties which unite us with other nations by demonstrating the educational and cultural interests, developments, and achievements of the people of the United States and other nations* * * and thus to assist in the development of friendly, sympathetic and peaceful relations between the United States and the other countries of the world.”
+The funding authority for the program above is provided through legislation pertaining to the Department of State and FREEDOM Support Act appropriations.

 Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.Start Signature